Efficient Error-tolerant Search on Knowledge Graphs

-{\bf Varying the number of query edges:} In another experiment, we varied the number of query edges from $2$ to $10$ with the edit distance threshold fixed at $1$.
-Figure~\ref{fig:edgenumber} shows that the gap between ``neighbour-WCED'' and ``both-WCED'' (and similarly between ``neighbor-EXED'' and ``both-EXED'') widens as we increase the number of edges.
-This meets our expectation, because the cost of verifying each candidate grows exponentially with the number of edges.
+\para{Varying the number of query edges.} In another experiment, we varied the number of query edges from $2$ to $10$ with the edit distance threshold fixed at $1$.
+Figure~\ref{fig:edgenumber} shows that the gap between ``neighbor-WCED'' and ``both-WCED'' (and similarly between ``neighbor-EXED'' and ``both-EXED'') widens, as we increase the number of edges.
+This is because of the cost of verifying each candidate, which grows exponentially with the number of edges.

-Our experiments in this section reveals that adding path filtering improves the performance of both algorithms EXED and WCED under one or more of these conditions: (1) the data graph has high average degree; (2) the edit distance threshold $t \geq 2$; (3) the query has over $5$ edges.
+Our experiments reveal that adding path-based filtering improves the performance of both EXED and WCED under one or more of these conditions: (1) nodes in data graph have large degrees; (2) $t \geq 2$; (3) the query has over $5$ edges.